SymbioticEDA/riscv-formal/README.md

 The signal `rvfi_post_sfflags` has the bits set that this instruction sets in the `fflags` CSR.
 A bit in `fflags` that was already set in the pre-state, and is not set again by this instruction, must not be set in `rvfi_post_sfflags`.

-The FPU model in `riscv-formal` will be swapable (using a Verilog define) with with a pseudo-model that is using cheaper operations instead of proper floating point math.
+The FPU model in `riscv-formal` will be swappable (using a Verilog define) with with a pseudo-model that is using cheaper operations instead of proper floating point math.
 This enables efficient verification of cores that can be configured to support a similar FPU model.
 (A similar functionality will be provided for M-extension instructions.)

 ### RVFI Peep Interface